-Classified personnel on per annum employment (245 days) shall earn ten (10) days of vacation per year.
-On July 1st following the completion of five years' employment, classified employees on per annum employment shall receive an additional one-half (1/2) day of vacation per year until reaching a maximum of fifteen (15) days of vacation leave per year.
+Classified personnel on per annum employment (250 days) shall earn ten (10) days vacation per year.
+On July 1st following the completion of five years employment, classified employees on per annum employment shall receive an additional one-half (1/2) day of vacation per year until reaching a maximum of fifteen (15) days of vacation leave per year.
 Vacation time earned during the first year of employment will be prorated so that all vacation anniversary dates are July 1st.
 Vacation days will begin to accrue on July 1 following each year of service.
 All vacation time must be used before the end of the fiscal year (June 30) following the year it is earned with the exception of fifteen (15) days which may be carried forward to the next year.
 Employees terminating service at the end of the fiscal year will take accumulated vacation time prior to termination.
 There shall be no cash surrender value for unused vacation time.

-Date adopted: July, 2005 Date revised: June 20, 2017
+Date adopted: July, 2005

+Date amended:

-8.38 DEPOSITING COLLECTED FUNDS
+8:39 DEPOSITING COLLECTED FUNDS

 From time to time, staff members may collect funds in the course of their employment.
-It is the responsibility of the person who collects the funds to submit them to the designated person in the building so that funds will be deposited daily into the appropriate accounts for which they have been collected.
+It is the responsibility of the person who collects the funds to deposit such funds they have collected daily into the appropriate accounts for which they have been collected.
 The Superintendent or his/her designee shall be responsible for determining the need for receipts for funds collected and other record keeping requirements and of notifying staff of the requirements.

-Collected funds shall be stored in a locked school safe until they are deposited.
+Collected funds shall be stored in a locked closet, cabinet or safe until they are deposited.

-Staff who use any funds collected in the course of their employment for personal purposes, or who deposit such funds in a personal account, may be subject to discipline up to and including termination.
+Staff that use any funds collected in the course of their employment for personal purposes, or who deposit such funds in a personal account, may be subject to discipline up to and including termination.

-Date adopted: June 23, 2011 Last Revised: May 17, 2016
+Date adopted: June 23, 2011 Last Revised: May, 2012

-8.39 REQUIREMENTS FOR PARAPROFESSIONALS
+8:40 REQUIREMENTS FOR PARAPROFESSIONALS

-Every Student Succeeds Act (ESSA) requires that Title I paraprofessionals who have any student instructional contact be "highly qualified."
+No Child Left Behind (NCLB) requires that Title I paraprofessionals who have any student instructional contact be "highly qualified."
 This requires that, at a minimum, they shall have one of the following:

-- 1. Completed at least 60 hours of study at an institution of higher education; - 2.
-Obtained an associate's (or higher) degree; or - 3.
-Taken and passed the Paraprofessional Assessment Test.
+- 1. completed at least 60 hours of study at an institution of higher education; - 2. obtained an associate's (or higher) degree; - 3. taken and passed the Parapro Assessment Test certifying they are highly qualified; or

 New employees hired as paraprofessionals are required to have met the qualifications criteria as an initial condition for employment.
+Title I paraprofessionals who have any student instructional contact already employed by the district as of January 8, 2002 must be able to meet the qualifications criteria by January 1, 2006.

-Exceptions to the highly qualified requirements of ESSA are allowed for paraprofessionals who are proficient in English and a language other than English and who provide services primarily to enhance the participation of children in programs served under Title I by acting as a translator.

-Those whose duties consist solely of conducting parental involvement activities consistent with the requirements of ESSA, or those whose duties consist solely of providing personal care for individual students.
+Exceptions to the highly qualified requirements of NCLB are allowed for paraprofessionals who are proficient in English and a language other than English and who provide services primarily to enhance the participation of children in programs served under Title I by acting as a translator.
+Those whose duties consist solely of conducting parental involvement activities consistent with the requirements of NCLB, or those whose duties consist solely of providing personal care for individual students.